 Biomedical Mathematics Group (BIMAG) is a research group in the Pioneer Research Center for Mathematical and Computational Sciences at the Institute for Basic Science (IBS), which is located in Daejeon, South Korea.
 BIMAG is the place where researchers from various backgrounds including mathematics, physics, biology and medicine research together to develop mathematical theories and tools and apply them to solve various biological and medical problems.
 The Chief Investigator of BIMAG is Jae Kyoung Kim, and BIMAG consists of three teams.

-- Intracellular dynamics team aims for the development of reduction methods for multi-scale systems and apply them to understand molecular dynamics underlying enzyme kinetics, pharmacokinetics, cancer immunotherapy, and circadian rhythms.
+- The intracellular dynamics team aims to develop reduction methods for multi-scale systems and apply them to understand molecular dynamics underlying enzyme kinetics, pharmacokinetics, cancer immunotherapy, and circadian rhythms.

-- The intercellular dynamics team aims for the development of inference methods for dynamic cellular networks and its application to biological oscillatory networks.
+- The intercellular dynamics team aims to develop inference methods for dynamic cellular networks and apply them to uncover structures underlying various biological networks.

-- Systemic dynamics team aims for the development of digital medicine for sleep disorders based on health-wearable devices via mathematical modeling and machine learning.
+- The systemic dynamics team aims to develop digital medicine for sleep disorders based on health-wearable devices via mathematical modeling and machine learning.